-Scireo: The name of Sente's resource management software platform which comes from the Latin root "sci", to know, and from the root origin "scire".
-Scireo knows.
-It knows about your people, processes, data, and equipment and it knows how to organize them for speed and competitiveness.
+Scireo: The name of Sente's resource management software platform comes from the Latin root "sci", to know, and from the root origin "scire".
+If you want to know if your asset is obsolete, Scireo knows.

 Test organization/environment: The complex web of people, tools, practices, and data that drives the execution of mission-critical product testing functions.
 In many companies, this area represents an untapped source for dramatic improvements in profitability, time-to-market, engineering productivity, and manufacturing throughput.

 Total-cost-of-ownership (TCO): A financial model that produces an accounting of the efficiency improvements made to the capital structures in test and their Pro-forma impacts on an enterprise's balance sheet and income statement.

 Transformation Leadership: The process of modifying tools, practices, cultural mindsets and strategic intentions that enable teams to perform to competitive standards of speed and productivity.
 Transformation practices are in the DNA of our solutions including proven implementation strategies backed up by the practices that make them successful – such as rigorous Communication Plans, Acceleration Algorithms, Real-Time Operational, Technical and Financial Metrics and focused Training Regimens.